 A shift in thinking

-A week later, Sarah decides to do something she’s never done: map the entire workflow.
+A week later, Sarah decides to do something she’s never done before: map the entire workflow.
 She invites people from engineering, production, and quality control into the same room.
 “I realize I’ve been asking each of you to go faster,” she admits, “but I never stopped to ask how your work connects.
 Let’s map it together.”

 As the group starts drawing out their process, a pattern emerges.
 Engineering updates CAD files after production begins — and those updates don’t automatically reach the shop floor.
 The result?
 Jason and his team cut parts from outdated specs.